 This size provides a comfortable transition for young cricketers moving into the adult game, offering a bat that's suitable for their growing stature without being overly heavy or cumbersome.

-When coming to Harrow bats the height of the batter is more important than the age.
-I have played with adult cricketers who still used Harrow cricket bats due to being on the smaller height side.
-Adults who require Harrow cricket bats usually opt for a custom-made cricket bat because the weight would be slightly heavier than what is advised for a traditional Harrow bat.
+When approaching Harrow bats, the batter's height is more important than the age.
+I have played with adult cricketers who still used Harrow cricket bats because they were of a smaller height.
+Adults who require a Harrow cricket bat usually opt for a custom-made model because the weight is slightly heavier than what is recommended for a traditional Harrow bat.

 Small Adult (SA) Cricket Bats